Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: GFL-GFM(GSP) Interaction

-\ According to Equations \eqref{GFLGFM} and \eqref{GFL+GFLVS}, when $m_q$ is large, both the GFM inverter and the GSP inverter exhibit similar dynamics.
-For a fair comparison, if IBR2 is realized as a GSP inverter, its PLL gain $k_{pll2}$ is set to $k_{gfm}/X_{2sum}$, ensuring that the equivalent gain of IBR2, $k_2$ in general expression \eqref{general}, remains consistent, whether it operates as a GFM or a GSP inverter in this section.
-A three-phase-to-ground fault is triggered at 0.5s, with the fault located 0.8 of the distance along $Z_g$ from the infinite bus.
+Equations \eqref{GFLGFM} and \eqref{GFL+GFLVS} in Appendix \ref{Expression} reveal that when voltage control gain $k_v$ in the GSP inverter is large, both the GFM inverter and the GSP inverter exhibits similar dynamics so similar transient stability of a neighboring GFL inverter might be expected.
+For a fair comparison, when IBR2 is configured as a GSP inverter, its PLL gain is set to $k_{\text{PLL}2}=k_{\text{droop}}/X_{\Sigma2}$, so that the equivalent gain of IBR2 [$k_2$ in general expression \eqref{general}] remains consistent whether it operates as a GFM or a GSP inverter.
+A three-phase-to-ground fault is initiated at 0.5~s, with the fault located 0.8 of the distance along $X_g$ from the infinite bus.

-The phase portraits of the system before, during, and after the fault, with IBR2 realized by either GFM inverters or GSP inverters, are shown in \figref{Sim_2_1}.
-The grey-shaded area, enclosed by the solid black line, represents the DOA.
-Dashed black lines indicate the trajectories of the two IBRs obtained from numerical calculations, while yellow triangles mark the fault-clearing points.
-Red solid lines correspond to fault-on trajectories from EMT simulations, and blue solid lines show post-fault trajectories under different fault-clearing times.
-As seen in \figref{Sim_2_1}, EMT simulation results closely match their corresponding numerical calculations.
+The phase portraits of the system before, during, and after the fault, with IBR2 configured as either a GFM inverter or GSP inverter, are shown in \figref{Sim_2_1}.
+Again, the ROA is shown as a gray-shaded area, the trajectories of the IBRs obtained from numerical calculations on the simplified analytical model are shown as black dashed lines and the fault-clearing points are marked with yellow triangles.
+The trajectories obtained from EMT simulations are shown as red lines during the fault and blue lines post-fault.
+The EMT simulation results closely match their corresponding numerical calculations.

-In \figref{Sim_2_1}(a), IBR2 operates as a GFM inverter, and CCR is 0.65 rad, and CCT estimated by CCR $t_{CCR}$ is 0.28s.
-When $t_{\text{fault}}$ is set to this value, the post-fault trajectory from the EMT simulation converges to the post-fault SEP, confirming the conservatives of $t_{CCR}$.
-The corresponding time-domain results are shown in \figref{Sim_2_2}(a).
-However, when the fault duration is extended to $t_{\text{fault}} = 0.7$ s, the trajectory does not converge to the SEP, as depicted in \figref{Sim_2_2}(b).
-Additionally, in \figref{Sim_2_2}(c), the phase difference between the currents through Relay 41 and Relay 42, denoted as $I_{fi}$ and $I_{fg}$, exceeds $-90^\circ$ and approaches $-180^\circ$, which is not permittable since it would trigger misoperation of the relays and failure of distance protection \cite{fang2019distanceprotection}.
+In \figref{Sim_2_1}~(a) shows phase-plane results for IBR2 configured as a GFM inverter.
+The SR has a radius of 0.65 rad and the CCT estimated by the SR is $t_\text{SR}=0.28$~s.
+When $t_{\text{fault}}$ is set to this value, the post-fault trajectory of the EMT simulation converges to the post-fault SEP, confirming that $t_\text{SR}$ is a good and slightly conservative estimate of the critical clearing time.
+The conservativeness is seen from $t_{\text{fault}}=0.4$~s also being stable.
+The system is unstable at $t_{\text{fault}}=0.7$~s.

+The corresponding PHIL experimental results are shown in \figref{Sim_2_2} with $t_{\text{fault}}=0.28$~s seen to be stable in \figref{Sim_2_2}.~(a) and $t_{\text{fault}}=0.7$~s unstable in \figref{Sim_2_2}.~(b).
+Furthermore, \figref{Sim_2_2}~(c) shows the phase difference between the currents through Relay 34 ($I_{fi}$) and Relay 43 ($I_{fg}$) exceeds $-90^\circ$ and approaches $-180^\circ$, which would lead to mal-operation of distance protection relay \cite{fang2019distanceprotection} and is why this condition is dangerous.